sreenaths/em-helpers/README.md

   - Progress would be calculated to this value

 #### striped
-  - Adds candy stripes to the progress-bar, and animates the same when valueMin < value < valueMax
+  - Adds candy stripes to the progress-bar
+  - Also the bar is **animates** when valueMin < value < valueMax

-## Running demo app

-* `ember server`
-* Visit your app at http://localhost:4200.
+#### style
+  - Use this param to color the progressbar
+  - All styles provided by bootstrap are supported
+  - Available values are success, info, warning & danger